 I will write a separate post on symptoms.
 Personal experience is both more colorful and accurate than medical synopsis.

 (Is that something you admit out loud?
 Does that mean I am being fanciful?
-Or can I join the ranks of the healing?)
+Or can I join the ranks of those who have healed in spite of medical opinions to the contrary?)

-In moments when I can be proactive, I continue to work the vocal exercises developed by Jeanie Lovetri of The Voice Workshop, who developed Somatic VoiceWork tm The Lovetri Method.
+In moments when I can be proactive, I continue to work the vocal exercises developed by Jeanie Lovetri , who developed Somatic VoiceWork tm The Lovetri Method.
 Jeanie was the one who told me, back in January, that I needed to be tested by an ENT who specializes in singers and to do it sooner rather than later.
-I became certified in Jeanie’s method in 2006, and have used it with my own singing students, but this is working of the vocal methodology in a whole new and deeply refined way.
+I became certified in Jeanie’s method in 2005, and have used it with my own singing students, but this is working the vocal methodology in a whole new and deeply refined way.

 The vocal work is physically and mentally exhausting to me right now.
-After a half hour I can eke out a few pitches mid-voice.
-After 50 minutes I may get a scale.
-I rarely do 50 minutes because right now I seem to have the attention span of a gnat.
+After about a half hour I can eke out a few pitches mid-voice.

 Dan Rather, the famous news anchor, once said in an interview that he reads biographies of famous people to give him perspective when reporting all the crazy news from around the world.
 I know what he means after reading about the life and death of Zheng Cao, a beloved opera singer who recently passed from stage 4 lung cancer.
 Perspective indeed.